Algorithms for group isomorphism via group extensions and cohomology: Nonabelian cohomology and its applications

 and

 In this case, we refer to $f$ as a 2-cocycle with respect to the action $T$. \end{definition}

 Note that condition (\ref{eqn:general_action}) very nearly determines $f$: it determines $f(q_1, q_2)$ up to an element of $Z(N)$.
-In particular, when $Z(N) = 1$ condition (\ref{eqn:general_action}) actually does determine $f$ completely, a fact we will take advantage of when discussing the polynomial-time algorithm for groups with no abelian normal subgroups \cite{BCQ}.
+In particular, when $Z(N) = 1$ condition (\ref{eqn:general_action}) actually does determine $f$ completely, a fact we will take advantage of when discussing the polynomial-time algorithm for groups with no abelian normal subgroups \cite{BCQ} (see also Theorem~\ref{thm:centerless}).

 Another difference in the case of $N$ nonabelian is that, although we might denote the set of 2-cocycles by $Z^2(Q, N, T)$, this set will not in general be a group in any natural way, let alone an abelian group.
 (Also note that it depends on the action $T$, whereas we know that the action is not intrinsic to the extension but only the corresponding outer action is.)
-However, the difference of two 2-cocycles with respect to the same action $T$ will land in the center $Z(N)$, allowing us to reduce part of the question back to the case of $N$ abelian.
-To see this, let $f_1, f_2$ be two 2-cocycles with respect to an action $T\colon Q \to \Aut(N)$, and consider their difference $f_1(q_1, q_2) f_2(q_1, q_2)^{-1}$:
+However, the quotient of two 2-cocycles with respect to the same action $T$ will land in the center $Z(N)$, allowing us to reduce part of the question back to the case of $N$ abelian.
+To see this, let $f_1, f_2$ be two 2-cocycles with respect to an action $T\colon Q \to \Aut(N)$, and consider conjugating by their quotient $f_1(q_1, q_2) f_2(q_1, q_2)^{-1}$: